 The Task : A favorite aunt and her two children (one is your age and the other a year younger) from another state will be visiting your family for a two-week vacation.
 They want to spend one full week of their visit exploring Minnesota.
 It is your (the student's) job to prepare a one-week (seven-day) travel itinerary that will show off the best and most interesting places in our state.
 The written itinerary must provide a day-by-day plan detailing the cities, attractions, activities, and landmarks (with brief descriptions) to be visited as well as travel times, routes, and mileage (Click here for an example).
 Students must also locate and label all cities and places visited on a blank Minnesota map and draw in and label the roads they would need to travel in order to reach them.

-Guidelines : Travel itineraries must include visits to at least 15 different places (attractions, activities, or landmarks) chosen from the list provided (you may choose to visit as many additional places and take part in as many additional activities as you can squeeze into your trip).
-You must include at least two places from each of the four regions of Minnesota as described by the Minnesota Office of Tourism (Metro, Northeast, North Central/West, Southern), and no more than three days can be spent in any one of the four regions.
+Guidelines : Travel itineraries must include visits to at least 15 different places (attractions, activities, or landmarks).
+See Explore Minnesota - Things to Do in Minnesota for ideas.
+You must include at least two places from each of the five regions of Minnesota as described by the Explore Minnesota Tourism (Metro, Northeast, Northwest, Central, Southern), and no more than three days can be spent in any one of the regions.
 No more than six hours can be spent in the car (driving) in any one day.

 Click here for a more printable version of the task, guidelines, and assumptions.